← All Docs

 ├── sources/ # Editable copied snapshots

-├── base/ # Last exported base snapshots
+├── base/ # Last added base snapshots

 ├── proposed-corrections/ # Reconcile backups and history